Welcome to Microsoft Procurement

 Be compliant with federal Equal Employment Opportunity and Affirmative Action regulations.

-Microsoft simplified the Supplier Security and Privacy Assurance (SSPA) program processes in November 2019.
-Suppliers enrolled in the SSPA program should notice these changes.
+Microsoft updated the Program Guide and Data Protection Requirements (DPR) for the Supplier Security and Privacy Assurance (SSPA) program in November 2020.
+Suppliers enrolled in the SSPA program should take note of these changes.

 Supplier parental leave